 Botox is often compared with:

-polynucleotides (skin quality)
+polynucleotides (to support skin quality)

 skin-tightening treatments

-want to soften dynamic (expression) wrinkles
+wish to soften dynamic (expression) lines

-Less suitable if you:
+It may be less suitable if you:

 want to restore volume loss